An easy appetizer with an elegant appearance, tiny potato halves stuffed with smoked salmon in a sour cream & horseradish sauce.

 GARNISH

-- 1/2 ounce smoked salmon
+- An additional 1/2 ounce (15g) smoked salmon

-- Fresh dill, chopped, optional
+- Fresh dill, chopped, optional but pretty

 POTATOES Boil the potatoes in well-salted water until cooked clear through, drain, cool and refrigerate.
-Slice the potatoes in half and scoop out the centers.

 FILLING Stir together the filling ingredients and refrigerate to let the flavors meld until ready to fill.

-More Small Bite Appetizer Recipes
+More Small-Bite Appetizer Recipes

 Shop Your Pantry First